Enterprise JFrog CLI configuration reference

 jf loginopens a browser that supports your SSO provider (SAML, OAuth) - OIDC token exchange:

-jf eotexchanges tokens from GitHub Actions, Azure DevOps, or other OIDC providers - Access tokens: Generate SSO-authenticated tokens through the UI, then use them with
+jf eotexchanges tokens from GitHub Actions, Azure DevOps, or other OIDC providers - Access tokens: SSO-authenticated tokens generated through the UI and supplied with

 --access-token